kumahq/kuma-website/docs/docs/1.2.0/documentation/dps-and-data-model.md

 ```
 ::::

-`Zone Ingress` deployment can be scaled horizontally.
+A `ZoneIngress` deployment can be scaled horizontally.
 Many instances can have the same advertised address and advertised port because they can be put behind one load balancer.

 ## Direct access to services